 All school staff need emotional support and training on child protection as these issues are complex and sensitive in nature.
 Training is provided by the CP teachers to all new staff.
 All other staff are required to update their CP knowledge once every two years, this is led by a member of the LA.
 The designated teachers attend Designated Teacher training once every two years.
-There are three staff trained in this capacity - Ms Sehmi (Head), Ms Birk (KS2 coordinator) and Ms Butler (Deputy Head teacher).
+There are two staff trained in this capacity - Ms Sehmi (Head), and Ms Butler (Deputy Headteacher).
 The staff receive training from the LA once every two years.
 The governors receive training once every two years.